-This specialisation focuses on theories, methods and algorithms for advanced signal processing applied to a variety of application domains, such as wireless communication, speech recognition, hearing aids, positioning, audio and video and health care.
-You will learn to design, simulate, test, evaluate and document signal processing systems, optimise the performance of algorithms and implementation platforms, use sensor models in system simulations and integrate DSP algorithms into real-time hardware/software architectures.
+This specialisation concentrates on theories, algorithms and methods for advanced signal processing applied to a variety of functions, including speech recognition, positioning, wireless communication, healthcare, hearing aids and audio and video applications.
+Students learn how to design, simulate, test, evaluate and document signal processing systems, how to enhance the performance of algorithms and implementation platforms, use sensor models in system simulations and incorporate DSP algorithms into real-time hardware/software architectures.

-Acoustics is the science of sound and embraces all aspects of the generation, transmission, propagation and possible effects on humans, including how sound is perceived.
-You will be provided with classical and modern aspects of physical acoustics, psycho-acoustics and electro-acoustics.
-Methods within signal processing, psychometry, building and room acoustics, tests of human hearing and perception are all integral disciplines in the specialisation, enabling a contemporary understanding and utilisation of state-of-the-art sound and audio technology.
+Acoustics is the science of sound and comprises all aspects of generation, transmission and propagation of sound and its possible influence on people, including sound perception.
+Students will be taught classical and modern aspects of physical acoustics, psycho-acoustics and electro-acoustics.
+In addition, they will learn about signal processing methods, building and room acoustics, tests of human hearing and perception as well as psychometry which are all fundamental subjects in the specialisation.
+The purpose is for the students to obtain contemporary insight to the field and enable them to utilise of state-of-the-art sound and audio technology.